aws/aws-cli/awscli/examples/ses/get-identity-verification-attributes.rst

     }
  }

 If you call this command with an identity that you have never submitted for verification, that identity won't appear in the output.

 For more information about verified identities, see `Verifying Email Addresses and Domains in Amazon SES`_ in the *Amazon Simple Email Service Developer Guide*.

-.. _Verifying Email Addresses and Domains in Amazon SES: http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-addresses-and-domains.html
+.. _`Verifying Email Addresses and Domains in Amazon SES`: http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-addresses-and-domains.html